heremaps/here-sdk-examples/examples/latest/navigate/ios/MapObjects/README.md

-The MapObject example app shows how to add `MapPolyline` instances to the map.
+The MapObject example app shows how to add polyline, polygon and circle instances to the map.
 You can find how this is done in [MapObjectsExample.swift](MapObjects/MapObjectsExample.swift).

 Build instructions:
 -------------------